Kunnaalsoni/django-challenge/README.md

 This is a challenge for Django development internship.
 Django is a high level web framework that runs on Python.
 Read more at https://www.djangoproject.com/

+The instructions about this challenge will be shared on the Google meet link shared with the selected individuals.
+In case of any inconvenience, please contact us at kunalsoni@vmitis.com.

 Instructions to run this project.

 Prerequisites: